Menu

 Book Tee Times at Presidio Golf Course

 Presidio Golf Course is an 18-hole par-72 public golf course in San Francisco, California.
-Check the live board above for current availability and rates.
+Tee times currently range from $40 to $150.
 Compare live rates and book online through Golf The Bay.

 More Golf Courses in San Francisco